apache/beam/learning/prompts/code-generation/08_io_csv.md

     run()
 ```

-`CsvOptions` is a custom class that extends `PipelineOptions`.
-It is used to parse pipeline options from command line arguments.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command line arguments.
+The `CsvOptions` class is a custom class that extends the `PipelineOptions` object.
+It is used to parse pipeline options from command-line arguments.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse command-line arguments.

-[ReadFromCsv](https://beam.apache.org/releases/pydoc/current/apache_beam.io.textio.html#apache_beam.io.textio.ReadFromCsv) is a built-in Apache Beam transform that reads data from a Csv file.
+The [ReadFromCsv transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.textio.html#apache_beam.io.textio.ReadFromCsv) is a built-in Apache Beam transform that reads data from a CSV file.